Peergos/iframe-sw-streams/README.md

-# sw + streams + iframe
+# service worker + streams + iframe + credentialless

-This demonstrates a bug in safari when trying to use a service worker with writable streams in a nested iframe.
-The example works in all other browsers.
+This demonstrates a difference in behaviour between chrome and firefox/safari

-To try it out visit [https://safaribug.peergos.com/](https://safaribug.peergos.com/) or run it on localhost.
+To try it out visit [https://credentialless.peergos.com/](https://credentialless.peergos.com/) or run it on localhost.

 ## Run (requires java >= 11)
 > java Server.java

 **Navigate to:**
-localhost:8000

-## What is this all about?

-service worker + writable streams is a useful mechanism to load generated/decrypted content in response to a request

-This is demonstrated on index.html whereby the request to play/seek the video is intercepted via a service worker and data retrieved in main.js.

-A writable stream is setup between main.js and sw.js and pipes the data back to the service worker.
+localhost:10000

 ## Sandboxed iframe

-To take this one step further, In chrome and firefox (but not safari) it is possible to load content into an iframe inside an iframe via a similar mechanism.

 The purpose is to have the inner iframe on a subdomain subdomain.domain.com to provide a secure sandbox to load arbitrary html.